What is effective communication? 13 steps to improve it

 Step #6: Learn how to actively listen to others

-However, listening to the thoughts, ideas, and opinions of others with real interest is equally important.
+Listening to the thoughts, ideas, and opinions of others with real interest is equally important for effective communication as contributing is.

 In the book he co-wrote with Leonard A. Stevens, Are you Listening?, Ralph G. Nichols, a retired professor at the University of Missouri, says that the ability to give speakers our full attention drops as we age: